-- French Polynesia has reopened its borders to international travellers arriving by air.
+- Travel to French Polynesia is only allowed under certain circumstances and if you have the relevant documents from local authorities prior to travel.
 Strict pre-departure processes and measures on arrival and in country apply and may be subject to change at short notice.
-Fines apply for non-compliance.
+Masks are mandatory on planes and at airports.
+All travellers arriving in French Polynesia must undertake a mandatory 14-day self-funded quarantine at facilities designated by the Government of French Polynesia.
+Fines apply for non-compliance to these regulations.
 Further information is available on the website of the Health Department of French Polynesia and of the French High Commission in French Polynesia.

 - Authorities require all travellers entering French Polynesia by air to submit the results of a COVID-19 test and to register on the Government’s Electronic Travel Information System (ETIS) website at least within 3 days (72 hours) before their flight.
 Other tests may be carried out by airlines and airport authorities prior to boarding.
 Sailboats and other vessels seeking to come to French Polynesia must contact the Joint Maritime Rescue Coordination Centre in French Polynesia (JRCC PF) (email: [email protected] – phone: +689 40 54 16 16) and the Maritime Affairs Directorate of French Polynesia (email: [email protected] – phone: +689 40 54 45 00) for advice on entry conditions to French Polynesia by sea, noting additional quarantine or health measures may apply.